VNSecurityResearch/CTFs/write-ups-2013/pico-ctf-2013/second-contact/README.md

 This is a magazine,the first things that we things is author, contents, ...

-Suprising, flag is author of magazine.
+Suprising, flag is the name of author of magazine.

 **Answer:** Aleph One